What should I do if my Energy-Absorbing Foam breaks on my car seat?

 How does the Energy-Absorbing Foam work?

 The energy-absorbing foam deforms during a crash when your child makes contact with it.
 At the point of contact, the foam crushes; the energy required to crush the foam is absorbed by the foam instead of your child.

 My car seat is 10 years old.
 What should I do with it now?

 We recommend that restraints over 10 years old be discarded.
-Britax currently does not offer a recycling program at its headquarters, but you may want to contact your local recycling facility to see if the seat can be recycled.
+Britax currently does not offer a recycling program, but you may want to contact your local recycling facility to see if the seat can be recycled.

-When you discard a car seat, be sure to cut off all of the webbing, cut the cover, remove or blackout the serial number and manufacture date, and write “trash, do not use” on the car seat shell.
+When you discard a car seat, be sure to cut off all of the harness and top tether, cut the cover, remove or black out the serial number and manufacture date, and write “trash, do not use” on the car seat shell.

 What is the difference between a harnessed seat and a booster seat?

 "Booster seats differ from a harnessed car seat in that a booster seat, by definition, simply “boosts” the child up so that the vehicle seat belt is positioned correctly across the child’s hips and shoulder/middle of the chest.
 Booster seats rely on the vehicle seat belts to hold both the child and the booster seat in position.